hpi-bp1819-naumann/data-generator/README.md

 	"att2" : {"sql_type" : "BIGINT", "function" : lambda a : str(a*a)}
 	}
 ```
-One column is specified as follows:
+A column is specified as follows:
 ```
 "<name>" : {"sql_type" : "<datatype>", "function" : <function>}
 ```